Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 4. **Toggle the Lamp**

     We got a lamp that we can turn on.
 Let's continue by also let us turn the lamp off.
-    The simplest form to do that is to tell the lamp to *Toggle*.
+    The simplest form to do that is to tell the lamp to toggle*.
 If we send a Toggle command to the lamp, the lamp itself decides to turn on or off based on its current state.
 The toggle is not implemented in Software in Zigbee2MQTT, but rather by the Lamp itself.
 So it can vary from lamp to lamp.
 The Phillips HUE Bulb, for example, always switches between 0% and the brightness that was last configured.
 It does not consider the set brightness in that case.

-    To get the lamp to toggle, we open `generic lamp` node config and change the state form *On* to *Toggle* and **deploy** the changes.
+    To get the lamp to toggle, we open *generic lamp* node config and change the state form `On` to `Toggle` and **deploy** the changes.

     ![State: Toggle generic lamp config](img/getting-started-flow09-toggle-device-config.png)